Masthead

 It is important to have the files you are working with on a local drive (C: in our case).
 Many processes in ENVI and ArcGIS do not work well or at all when data is stored in the cloud (i.e. Google Drive G: Drive) or on portable storage devices.

-When you are done, you may want to back up your final work onto a USB drive, or cloud based storage like Google Drive or Dropbox or your Z: Drive ClassShare folder.
+When you are done, you may want to back up your final work onto a USB drive, Google Drive or your Z: Drive ClassShare folder.
 The hard drives (including the desktop) on the lab computers will be deleted every 24 hours.
 Be sure to always save and backup your work!

-3. Extract both of the ZIP files into your original data folder, keeping the data in two separate folders.
-These files can now be read by ENVI.
+3. Extract the ZIP file into your original data folder, the file can now be read by ENVI.

 Contact Info